0xSearches/sandcastle/README.md

 ```
 ## Getting started
 Here's how to get started:
-1. Clone the repository to your desired location
+1. Install with Pip: `pip install sandcastle`
-2. Run `python sandcastle.py` with the appropriate arguments (below)
+2. Run `sandcastle.py` with the appropriate arguments (below)
 3. Permutations which exist will be tagged as "potential matches"

 ```